 Regularly Back Up

 This is absolutely essential for any blog owner.
-You should be making daily remote backups of your blog so that you can be certain that, if something does go wrong, you can restore your blog to a healthy state.
+You should be making daily remote backups of your blog, says Local Brand Advisor online, so that you can be certain that, if something does go wrong, you can restore your blog to a healthy state.
 Most platforms and web hosts will provide the option of automatically backing up, although they might charge you for the privilege.

 If your hosting package doesn’t offer an SSL certificate by default, this should be one of the very first issues that you address.
 Not only will having an SSL certificate in place make your site more secure by encrypting its communications with its users, it will also enhance your SEO!
 Google loves SSL and https, so take full advantage of it.